JBrentJ/dynamics-365-mixed-reality/mr-docs/import-tool/inventor.md

     ![Select to Exclude option](media/inventor-select-to-exclude.PNG "Select to Exclude option")

 4. On the **Features** tab, you’ll see options to remove some or all features such as holes, fillets, pockets, and chamfers.
 This works the same as removing parts by size, but for features instead of entire parts.
 Experiment with these features to gain additional optimizations for your model.
-The results can be significant.
+If your model has fillets, try removing them first.
+This step alone can produce significant results.

     ![Features tab](media/inventor-features-tab.PNG "Features tab")